incpi/DNU_Repo_CPI_Helper/docs/readme/README.md

 ## Changelog

+### 3.13.0
+- [Improvement] Shipped file size reduction almost 50%.(docs & hidden folder no longer shipped with Store. instead it will be visible on Landing page of CPI helper)
+- [Improvement] UI Icon & related Bugfixes
+- [Feature] Error popup will be visible if Buetify fails.

 ### 3.12.1

 - [Improvement] Better payload viewer & Update payload directly in trace Body panel.
 Special thanks to [Omkar Patel](https://github.com/incpi).